JetBrains/kotless/README.md

 ## Advanced features

-While Kotless can be used as a framework for a rapid creation of serverless applications, it has *(or will have)* a lot more features covering different areas of application.
+While Kotless can be used as a framework for a rapid creation of serverless applications, it has a lot more features covering different areas of application.

-Please note that some of the features may be written in *cursive*, which means they are in development or are undergoing redesign.

 Including, but not limited to:
 * Lambdas auto-warming - Kotless creates schedulers to execute warming sequences to never leave your lambdas cold.